laroi/gitLogMailer/README.md

 ### Git logging format
 For this mail to work perfectly.
 The commit message should have specific format.
 The format is commit message pipe (|) link pipe status in caps.
 Here
 - commit message is the actual message you want to add
-- link is the link to the issue which you were trying to resolve
+- link is the link to the issue or feature which you were trying to resolve or implement
 - status is the current status of the todo (INPROGRESS | COMPLETED)

 `commit message | link | STATUS`